ITensor/website/docs/book/itensor_basics.md

     auto T = ITensor(i,j,k);

-This makes an ITensor with all elements set to zero.
+This creates an ITensor T with all elements set to zero.

 To confirm this is a rank 3 tensor (a tensor with 3 indices), call `rank(T)`:

     println("The rank of T is ",rank(T));
     //prints: The rank of T is 3

-Alternatively you can use `T.r()`.
+Alternatively you can call `T.r()`.

 ### Accessing ITensor Elements

-To access the element of T where i is set to 2; j is set to 1; and k is set to 3 we call
+To set a particular element, or component, of an ITensor call its `.set` method:

     T.set(i(2),j(1),k(3),4.56);

 This element now has the value 4.56.

-In a more standard tensor interface, the above operation would have looked like:
+In a more conventional tensor interface, the above operation would look like:

     T(2,1,3) = 4.56; //not actual ITensor code!!

-The reason the indices are passed along with their values in ITensor is that nothing about the ITensor interface requires knowing the index order.
+The reason the indices are passed along with their values in the ITensor `.set` method is that nothing about the ITensor interface requires knowing the index order.

 If we gave the Index-value pairs such as `j(2)` in a different order,